EnricoEmanuelObeng/Cloud/AWS/Commands.md

 make something persistent on ebvry launch -> nano .bashrc -> code it at the bottom -> save and run with source .bashrc

+## Create a new image

+actions -> create an image -> select image name and description -> launch instance using created image -> copy public IP address into program of your choosing